-Bonita Lawrence teaches in the Indigenous Studies program.
+Bonita Lawrence taught in the Indigenous Studies program in the Department of Humanities before retiring from teaching.
 She is Mi'kmaw, with Acadian and English background as well.
 Her research and publications have focused primarily on urban, non-status and Metis identities, federally unrecognized Aboriginal communities, and Indigenous justice.

 More...

-Bonita Lawrence teaches in the Indigenous Studies Program.
+Bonita Lawrence taught in the Indigenous Studies Program in the Department of Humanities before retiring from teaching.
 She is Mi'kmaw, with Acadian and English background as well.
 Her research and publications have focused primarily on urban and non-status identities, and federally unrecognized Aboriginal communities.
 She is the author of "Fractured Homeland: Federal Recognition and Algonquin Identity in Ontario" (UBC Press, 2012) and "Real" Indians and Others: Mixed-Blood Urban Native People and Indigenous Nationhood (University of Nebraska Press and UBC Press, 2004).
 She is also the author of N'In D'la Owey Innklan: Mi'kmaq Sojourns in England, a historical novel spanning 500 years of Mi''kmaq history both in Atlantic Canada and in London.

 Degrees